talpur456/quick_recipe_frontend/README.md

 ## Usage
 1. Enter ingredients in the search box (comma-separated)
 2. Click Find Recipes.
-The frontend will fetch recipes from the backend server
+The frontend will request the backend server and it wlll fetch the recipies from spoonacular
 3. Click Prepare on a recipe card to view recipe details (ingredients, instructions, image)

 ## License